 Respondents in the study were asked their opinions about whether the U.S., overall, is headed in the right or wrong direction.
-Twenty-eight percent of respondents replied they thought the U.S. is headed in the right direction, 58% in the wrong direction, and 14% replied that they were not sure.
+Fifth-eight percent of respondents replied they thought the U.S. is headed in the right direction, 28% in the wrong direction, and 14% replied that they were not sure.

 Respondents were also asked their opinions about what the most important issue is in America today.
-They were asked to choose among the following: crime, education, foreign relations, healthcare, illegal drugs, illegal immigration, poverty, terrorism, the economy, the environment, the war in Iraq, or unemployment.
-The four most frequently selected issues were illegal immigration (23%), healthcare (17%), terrorism (15%), and the war in Iraq (13%).
+They were asked to choose among the following: crime, education, foreign relations, healthcare, illegal drugs, illegal immigration, poverty, terrorism, the economy, the environment, or unemployment.
+The three most frequently selected issues were illegal immigration (23%), healthcare (17%), and terrorism (15%).

 A 6-point scale ranging from strongly disagree to strongly agree was used for the items “I believe the U.S. government spends money in an ethical manner” and “I trust the U.S. government to do what is right.”
 Seventy-seven percent of respondents disagreed that the government spends money in an ethical manner and 70% disagreed that the government can be trusted to do what is right.

 When asked whether their level of trust in the U.S. government had increased, decreased, or stayed the same in recent years, four percent of participants stated that it had increased, 71% replied that it had decreased, 24% responded that it had stayed the same and one percent said they were not sure.
 These results are consistent with other findings in the literature that indicate trust in government has been waning in recent years.